Late payment Interest explained

 If the costs of recovery are higher than this, there may be some grounds for a business to seek additional compensation.
 However, these rights only apply where businesses are using the statutory interest rate as determined by the Late Payment of (Commercial) Debts Act.
 If you have set your own contractual rate, this doesn’t apply to your late interest payments.

 Determining late payments

-In order to make sure the application of late payment interest rates are fair, care must be taken to determine and define late payments in a way that clear and fair.
+In order to make sure the application of late payment interest rates is fair, care must be taken to determine and define late payments in a way that clear and fair.
 For both the statutory interest rate and contractually defined interest rate, the contractual period cannot be over 60 days in most cases.